-37. Upon receipt of an appeal against a MAMC decision, the Secretary to the AMAC shall request a short report on the appeal from the MAMC which originally considered the case.
-The student will be permitted to see and comment on this report before the appeal is referred, together with the documentation from the original consideration of the case, to the Chair of the Academic Misconduct Appeals Committee.
+39. Upon receipt of a valid appeal against a MAMC decision, the Secretary to the AMAC shall request a short report on the appeal from the MAMC which originally considered the case.
+The student will be permitted to see and comment on this report before the appeal is referred, together with the documentation from the original consideration of the case, to the Chair of the AMAC.

-38. The Chair of the Academic Misconduct Appeals Committee shall review the case and may request further information from the student or from the MAMC.
+40. The Chair of the AMAC shall review the case and may request further information from the student or from the MAMC.
 Where the Chair has any previous connection with the case, it shall be considered by another member of the AMAC.
 The Chair may confirm, set aside or amend the decision of the MAMC, and may confirm or decrease any penalty imposed.
 In exceptional circumstances, if they deem it appropriate, the Chair may refer the case to a full meeting of the AMAC.
 The Chair shall convey their decision in writing to the student's University email address within 15 working days of receipt of the complete appeal documentation from the student by the Secretary of the AMAC.
 The decision of the Chair shall be final.